alexpovel/latex-cookbook/README.md

 Jesus Christ, who needs that many templates?
 Aren't there enough by now?

-This template is different to most others.
-It has a fragile advantage: it is currently (2019) right on the edge of state-of-the-art LaTeX typesetting.
+Well, this template has one fragile advantage.
+Currently (2019), it is one of the most modern approaches.
+Most of its core aspects are actively maintained and/or are relatively new in themselves.
+At the time of writing, the core packages ([unicode-math](https://github.com/wspr/unicode-math), [glossaries-extra](https://ctan.org/pkg/glossaries-extra), [luatex](http://www.luatex.org/index.html) itself, ...) saw updates within the last few weeks.

 TeX is moving slowly, and as such, best practices, packages and methods from over 10 years ago are still actively used today.
 Sometimes, packages will be from the previous century.